createcandle/configuration-files/boot/firmware/readme.txt

 candle_forget_users.txt		# Will delete all users on the next boot.
 Useful if you forgot your password. candle_delete_these_addons.txt	# Will delete all addons listed in this file.
 These must be the names of the addon directories.
 E.g. Voco -> voco candle_install_these_addons.txt	# Will install all addons listed in this file.
-These must be in the form of their GIT url's
+These must be in the form of their GIT url's candle_reset_database.txt	# Factory-resets the main settings database (but not the logs database)

 # Factory reset related:
 keep_z2m.txt 			# Keep Zigbee2MQTT settings on factory reset.